-A: The Paid Sick Time Ordinance is an ordinance in the City of Dallas that guarantees time off work for all employees—including full-time, part-time, seasonal, and temporary employees, paid apprentices, and paid interns—working within the geographic boundaries of the City of Dallas.
+A: The Paid Sick Time Ordinance is an ordinance in the City of Dallas that guarantees time off work for all employees—including full-time, part-time, seasonal, and temporary employees, salaried and hourly employees, paid apprentices, and paid interns—working within the geographic boundaries of the City of Dallas.
 People can determine whether a location is within the geographic boundaries of the City of Dallas by visiting https://gis.dallascityhall.com/cityinfo/.

-2. How does an employer determine its employer size for the Ordinance?
+2. Q: How does an employer determine its employer size for the Ordinance?